About A Better StartHealthy and successful lives for tamariki

 Tribal affilitations: Ngati Ranginui, Ngati Hine, Ngati Haua, Ngati Hako

-Sharon was the Northern Regional Health Authority’s Strategy Manager and a key member of its Māori Health Team.
+Sharon was appointed Chair of the Bay of Plenty District Health Board in April 2021.
+She was the Northern Regional Health Authority’s Strategy Manager and a key member of its Māori Health Team.
 She helped write the first contracts between Māori health providers and government.
 She was a strategic and operational leader for multiple Māori health teams.
-Sharon has supported Māori health and wellbeing through her consulting business, Shea Pita and Associates Ltd. She has served on the Northland DHB and is a current ADHB member.
+Sharon has supported Māori health and wellbeing through her consulting business, Shea Pita and Associates Ltd.

 Former Board Members